ExaChem/exachem/docs/user_guide/gfcc/gfcc.rst

 [kowalski18_561]_, [kowalski18_4335]_, [kowalski18_214102]_.

-Briefly, the matrix element of the retarded part of the analytical frequency dependent Green’s function of an :math:`N`-electron system can be expressed as
+Briefly, the matrix element of the retarded part of the analytical frequency dependent Green's function of an :math:`N`-electron system can be expressed as

 .. math::